darthdeus/comfy/README.md

 the case, and I just don't have the energy to constantly play catchup to the Rust ecosystem.**

+## Update Oct 24, 2025

+_It's been a year since the last update, and since some people still find comfy and read my content and make conclusions, I feel obligated to add more to up date information, as I've had many people ask me about C++ over the past year._

+TL;DR: I'm no longer using C++, but instead built my own programming language that compiles down to Lua, run it through LuaJIT to get FFI, to call into my own very small very simple C OpenGL game framework (GL/SDL/Soloud/Imgui), with full hot reloading support on the Lua side, full LSP with completion, diagnostics, etc. For those that care, the language's compiler is built in Rust, it's called Rock, and no it's not opensource.

+The whole Comfy experience has taught me many things, one of those being that I really don't want to be an opensource maintainer, and that while I very much enjoy the community aspect and talking to people, I also really don't like being responsible for other people's projects not working.
+At this point I'm pretty sure I did it for the wrong reasons, and that while I enjoyed the attention, I didn't enjoy the process of it.

+With Rock, I've built something that's meant just for me, where I don't have to justify any of my choices to anyone, and where I can write sloppy code to move past obstacles I don't care about.
+While I may be a perfectionist in spirit, the more actual code I write the more I realize that I just don't care enough to be a perfectionist in practice.
+There's too many things I want to do in life to spend my energy on things that I don't find meaning in.

+That being said, Rock might some day (maybe in not so distant future) become available through binary released in a closed beta (similar to Jai).
+Not because I want to build my own cult following (even tho I might enjoy that), but because I want to put my energy into interacting with people who care at least a little bit.

+If this is something you'd be interested in, feel free to reach out to me.
+I'm not going to put any contact information here.
+If you care enough, you can figure it out, it's not that hard :)

+I'm not promising anything, the whole thing is a big desperate experiment after spending 20+ years trying every programming language I could get my hands on, and finally realizing that it's just easier to build my own.
+Many things are ugly and don't work, so if you want to try it, don't expect perfect tutorials and hand holding, and don't expect timely responses from me when you run into issues.
+But all things considered, this is something I'm using to build an actually playable game.

+In either case, chances of me coming back to Comfy at this point are basically zero.
+It has served its purpose and taught me many things about gamedev, programming, and life.
+May it rest in peace :)

+## Update Sep 8, 2024

 It might not be obvious how much effort it takes to manage bugfixes in dependencies where every few weeks there's a new breaking API change in egui/winit/wgpu, and while these probably seem extremely minor to those who